The shit blog of Paul Chris Jones

 ensbury

 It was okay in the beginning.
 It was just me and a lesbian couple living there.
-The two girls were in their their teens or early 20s and they shared the bedroom next to mine.
+The two girls were in their teens or early 20s and they shared the bedroom next to mine.
 This sounds like the dream of every heterosexual man but unfortunately, I never got to have a threesome with them.
 In hindsight, that's probably not surprising considering lesbians aren't into men.

 Still though, I was living in the same house as two lesbian girls — living in the bedroom next to theirs, in fact — so there was that at least.